hasura/open-data-domain-specification/README.md

     - Aggregation operators on the scalar type, consisting of an operator name and the output scalar type.
     - Update operators on the scalar type, consistent of input arguments along with their types.
   - Argument and output types can either be scalar types or container types like "nullable" or "array".
-- A data source type and a data source config, the structure and semantics of which are defined by a particular OpenDDS runtime.
+- A data source type and a data source config, the structure and semantics of which are defined by a particular Open DDS runtime.

-Example OpenDDS object:
+Example Open DDS object:

 ```json
 {